 - Scholastic News: If you scroll past the paid magazine subscription, there are free articles that change periodically.
 These are great because they have helpful visuals and nonfiction text features, as well as a text-to-speech option.
 You can even select reading level “on level” or “lower level” as an added level of differentiation.
 There is also an option to “open magazine view” in Spanish or English.

 - Scholastic Student Activities: Search by grade level and resource type (games, listen and read, etc.) to see different topics currently available for kids.
-The “Listen and Read” passages are great, because they are read aloud and presented as a book displaying a small amount of text with a visual on each page.
+The “Listen and Read” passages are great.
+They are read aloud and presented as a book displaying a small amount of text with a visual on each page.

 - CommonLit: Reading passages for 3rd-12th grade.
 You can search by grade level, Lexile, genre and standards.
 They also have reading passages available in Spanish.
-Many of the passages can be read without a login, but to access the read aloud or translation features you do need to create a login with an e-mail address.
+Many of the passages can be read without a login.
+WH access the read aloud or translation features you do need to create a login with an e-mail address.

 - Smithsonian Kids: Nonfiction texts and games on tons of topics in history, social studies, and current events.